t4y-del/CRUD-Municipalidad/README.md

 This repository contains a comprehensive CRUD (Create, Read, Update, Delete) application developed in Java 21 using Maven, and implemented in the NetBeans IDE.
 The application utilizes XAMPP with MySQL as the backend database, and Java Persistence API (JPA) for efficient data management.

 **Purpose**
-The  CRUD System is specifically designed for municipal authorities to manage and track information related to individuals involved in legal processes.
-The system allows users to create, view, update, and delete records pertaining to real individuals within the municipality.
+The  CRUD System is specificallydesigned specifically for municipal authorities.
+The system allows users to create individuals, claims, view, update and delete records belonging to real people within the municipality.

 **Features**
 1. Creation of Individuals
-Users can input information for real individuals into the system, including assigning them a unique Legajo (file number), specifying their role as a demandante, and providing details such as the amount of the demand and the date it was initiated.
+Users can input information for individuals into the system, including assigning them a unique Legajo (file number), specifying their role as a demanding, and providing details such as the amount of the demand and the date it was initiated.

 **2. Database Storage**
 All entered individual records are securely stored in the backend MySQL database managed by XAMPP.
 This ensures data persistence and enables easy retrieval of information.

 **3. Seamless Data Retrieval**
 The application allows users to directly access and view existing individual records stored in the database.
-Users can effortlessly retrieve details such as Legajo, demandante status, demand amount, and initiation date directly from within the program.
+Users can effortlessly retrieve details such as Legajo, demanding status, demand amount, and initiation date directly from within the program.

 **Technologies Used**
 Java 21: The programming language used for the application.